Timinator2000/Algorithm_X/14 - your turn/03 - agent x mission 2 - cont.md

 The first puzzle covered in this section was building a word search.
 I have a few ideas in regard to how that puzzle could be approached purely with Algorithm X, but each of those ideas feels like climbing an enormous mountain.
 This Agent X, Mission 2 puzzle is a different story.
 Although the climb is strenuous, there is much to be learned by solving this puzzle with and without coloring.

-# Solving This Puzzle Without Coloring
+# Solving Agent X, Mission 2 Without Coloring

 This puzzle can be solved without any coloring.
 I found this approach challenging, in a very fun way of course.